 - Allow the dough to cool a little then add eggs, one by one, mixing well after each egg is added until fully incorporated.
 You need the composition to resemble chewing gum and be a bit sticky.
 If not add one more egg.

 - Transfer the dough to a large pastry bag fitted with a flower tip.
 Pipe rounds onto each prepared pan and do a little swirl for a more spectacular result.
 If you don't have a flower tip: with a spoon, drop a dollop of dough (about the size of a walnut) in the baking sheet but not very close to each other (about 2" apart).

 - Bake for about 20 minutes.
 Do not open the oven for the first 15 minutes.

-- When all dough is done, let the puffs cool and cut in half, horizontally.
+- When all dough is done and baked, let the puffs cool completely and cut in half, horizontally.

-- Fill the puffs with vanilla cream and whipped cream and I dust with powdered sugar.
+- Fill the puffs with vanilla cream and whipped cream.